Trafic à Bacall's Bay

 Where shadows whisper, and jazz drives the night.

-As part of our sound editing course, we created an audio drama inspired by American film noir from the 1940s and 1950s.
-Entitled Trafic à Bacall’s Bay, our project follows a disillusioned detective investigating the rainy streets of an imaginary city amid smoky bars, jazz music and criminal intrigue.
-This format enabled us to demonstrate the ability of sound to immerse listeners in a rich, immersive atmosphere.
-To achieve this, we incorporated classic film noir elements such as interior monologue, incisive dialogue, mysterious women and a jazz soundtrack.
-We used a combination of sound effects from the BBC, Pixabay and Freesound, original recordings and MIDI music to create a coherent soundscape.
-Every detail, from the clink of a glass to the tone of a voice to the reverberation of a bar, contributes to the realism and dramatic tension.
-This project was also a structured team effort.
-We used Trello to share tasks and worked with tools such as Pro Tools, DaVinci Resolve and a Sennheiser cardioid microphone.
-Everyone contributed to the project, whether through acting, artistic direction, stereo mixing, sound effect research or editing.
-The final result showcases our ability to combine creativity and technical rigour to bring true audio fiction to life. © Images from Pexels and Unsplash
+Trafic à Bacall's Bay is an audio drama created for a sound-editing course, inspired by American film noir of the 1940s and 50s.
+It follows a disillusioned detective investigating the rainy streets of an imaginary city, amid smoky bars, jazz and criminal intrigue — a format that let us show how sound alone can immerse listeners in a rich atmosphere.
+As director, lead actor and editor, Paul Marchiset shaped the creative direction, voiced the central detective and assembled the final cut.
+To build that world we leaned on classic noir ingredients: interior monologue, sharp dialogue, mysterious women and a jazz soundtrack.
+The soundscape combined effects from the BBC, Pixabay and Freesound with original recordings and MIDI music, where every detail — the clink of a glass, the tone of a voice, the reverberation of a bar — adds to the realism and dramatic tension.
+The project was a structured team effort.
+We organized tasks in Trello and worked with Pro Tools, DaVinci Resolve and a Sennheiser cardioid microphone.
+Everyone contributed across acting, art direction, stereo mixing, sound-effect research and editing.
+The final result showcases our ability to combine creativity with technical rigour to bring an audio fiction to life. © Images from Pexels and Unsplash